“`html

 3. Prototyping: Breathing Life into Your Vision

 Early testing saves development time.
-This prototyping stage is key to reducing risks related to meeting customer needs and determining if a given concept is worth pursuing.
+This prototyping stage is key to reducing risks related to meeting customer needs and determining if a given concept is truly worth pursuing.

 4. Development: From Mockup to Fully Functional